youkaisen/switchlink/Documentation/howto/ovs-with-p4-executables.rst

     ``FLOW``: Refers to parameters for a the above mentioned TABLE.
 Since we are programming a match_type ternary we expect user to provide priority as well. 'priority' is a case sensitivity field expected from user.
-    Mask for ternary or WCM match field is expected in x.x.x.x format for IPv4. match_filed_key=value,priority=value,action=action_name(value)
+    Mask for ternary or WCM match field is expected in x.x.x.x format for IPv4 or an integer value or a hexa-decimal values. match_filed_key=value,priority=value,action=action_name(value)